Best File Handling Tools to Buy in November 2025

 How can you append multiple pieces of data to a file in Julia?

-function.
-We then define the data to be appended (in this case, data1
+Define the data to be appended

 By following this approach, you can append multiple pieces of data to a file in Julia.